Roll-on/roll-off: Seaworthiness

-Despite these inherent risks, the very high freeboard raises the seaworthiness of these vessels.
-For example, the car carrier listed 60 degrees to its port side in 2006, but did not sink, since its high enclosed sides prevented water from entering.
+Despite these inherent risks, the very high freeboard improves the seaworthiness of these vessels.
+For example, the car carrier Cougar Ace listed 60 degrees to its port side in 2006, but did not sink, since its high enclosed sides prevented water from entering.

 In late January 2016 was listing off France after cargo shifted on the ship.
 Salvage crews secured the vessel and it was hauled into the port of Bilbao, Spain.